PradnyaPachpute/animal-kingdom/README.md

 b.
 How did you optimize the code for maintainability?
 (Ask yourself the same question for all following exercises)

-You are expected to spend 1 to 1.5 hours on the assignment.
-If you run out of time, please submit the results as far as you got within this amount of time.
-We value quality over quantity.
-Code assignment - Java developer

 2. Now, we have 2 special kinds of birds: the Duck and the Chicken...
 Can you implement them to make their own special sound?
 a.
-A duck says: ìQuack, quackî
+A duck says: ‚ÄúQuack, quack‚Äù
 b.
 A duck can swim
 c.
-A chicken says: ìCluck, cluckî
+A chicken says: ‚ÄúCluck, cluck‚Äù
 d.
 A chicken cannot fly (assumption: its wings are clipped but ignore that)
 3. Now how would you model a rooster?
 a.
-A rooster says: ìCock-a-doodle-dooî
+A rooster says: ‚ÄúCock-a-doodle-doo‚Äù
 b.
 How is the rooster related to the chicken?
 c.
 Can you think of other ways to model a rooster without using inheritance?
 4. Can you model a parrot?
 We are specifically interested in three parrots, one that lived in a house with dogs one in a house with cats, the other lived on a farm next to the rooster.
 a.
-A parrot living with dogs says: ìWoof, woofî
+A parrot living with dogs says: ‚ÄúWoof, woof‚Äù
 b.
-A parrot living with cats says: ìMeowî
+A parrot living with cats says: ‚ÄúMeow‚Äù
 c.
-A parrot living near the rooster says: ìCock-a-doodle-dooî
+A parrot living near the rooster says: ‚ÄúCock-a-doodle-doo‚Äù
 d.
 How do you keep the parrot maintainable?
 What if we need another parrot lives near a Duck?
 Or near a phone that rings frequently?

 B. Model fish as well as other swimming animals
 1. In addition to the birds, can you model a fish?
 a.
-Fishes donít sing
+Fishes don‚Äôt sing
 b.
-Fishes donít walk
+Fishes don‚Äôt walk
 c.
 Fishes can swim
 2. Can you specialize the fish as a Shark and as a Clownfish?
 a.
 Sharks are large and grey